 Key West (All the Time)

 Rainbow Crosswalks: Spanning all four corners at the intersection of Duval and Petronia streets in the heart of the LGBTQ entertainment district are long bands of the six colors of the rainbow flag for the perfect instagram-worthy pic.

 Harpoon Harry’s: Start the day off right with a hearty breakfast.
 You’ll probably need to soak up the residual beverages floating around in your system from the previous night.
 The food is basic yet delicious.
 Think alfresco greasy spoon.
 You’ll be back for more before the end of your stay.

 Graffitti Menswear: Between swimming, relaxing, sunning, drinking and dancing, you may find spare time to hit the town’s stores.
 Put Graffiti Menswear on the top of that list for modern and hip (does saying “hip” make me unhip?) clothes.
 The house music may inspire you to venture into edgier territory.

-Michaels Restaurant: This true steakhouse substitutes an elegant dining experience for the kitsch common in many Key West restaurants.
-The martinis are unreal, and they actually come with a sidecar.
-Leave room for the key lime pie.
+Lola’s Bistro: This intimate BYOB substitutes an elegant dining experience for the kitsch common in many Key West restaurants.
+The rotating menu is unreal, and the portions will actually fill you.
+Leave room for the carrot cake – a nice departure from the islands famous Key lime pie.

 801 Girls Cabaret: I cannot emphasize this enough: 801 Girls is an absolute must-do in Key West.
 The twice-nightly shows end up being different every time the ladies take the stage, so consider hitting up the 801 Bourbon Bar event a few times while you’re on the island.